 The unwanted emission limits in the part of the downlink operating band that falls in the spurious domain are consistent with ITU-R Recommendation SM.329 [14].

+Additional limits in clause 9.7.5.2.4.7 may apply outside OBUE frequency domain.

 Emissions shall use the minimum requirements specified in the tables below, where: